Blog

 Today, I will set out my Early Jersey Wakefield Cabbage plants, they were started inside the end of February.
 Every day for about a week I have been hardening the plants by putting them outside during the day for increasing amounts of time.
 That way they will be acclimated to outside weather.
 Cabbage can take a light frost and here in New England nights can be a bit frosty this time of year.
 I will also plant lettuce, spinach, beets, dill and peas.
 These vegetables thrive on cool temperatures.
 Read more →

 Corn and Beans!
-Our Own Flint Indian Corn
+Flint Indian Corn

 Planting Tomatoes!